CR Pride's mission is to create opportunities for awareness, inclusivity and visibility of LGBTQIA+ individuals within our community.

 The 501c3 was reinstated in 2014 and planning for Pride Day celebrations continued.
 The traditional space for Pride Day had been Green Square Park in downtown Cedar Rapids.
 However, in 2014, the park began undergoing a renovation, leading the current board to find another venue.
 The owner of Belle’s Basix stepped up and offered the bar parking lot, in 2014, 2015 and 2016.
 This allowed CR Pride time to utilize its newly reissued 501c3, to raise funds, find a new venue and expand visibility in the community.

 In 2017 the board elected a new venue and date which continues to this day.
 In 2019, an estimated 9,000 people attend CR Pride.
-Due to COVID 19 no event was held in 2020 but the board worked to bring virtual event to the community to celebrate Pride.
-CR Pride festival is held the first week of July at NewBo City Market through 2022 in downtown Cedar Rapids.
+Due to COVID 19 no event was held in 2020 or 2021 but the board worked to bring virtual events to the community to celebrate Pride.
+CR Pride held their festival in 2022 and had an estimated attendance of 14,000.
+CR Pride festival is held the first week of July at NewBo City Market through 2025 in downtown Cedar Rapids.